Status of a bet as a contract

 Gambling businesses can refuse your bet

-Just as you can decide whether or not you wish to place a bet, a gambling business is also free to decide who they accept bets from, and on what terms, in order to manage their business as they see fit.
+Just as you can decide whether or not you wish to place a bet, a gambling business is also free to decide who they accept bets from, and on what terms, so that they can manage their business as they see fit.

 Making a complaint